jerickjoe111/launch-school/RB130/03_tools/glossary.md

 - `RUBY VERSION`: shows the version number of the Ruby associated with the `gem` command (recall that each Ruby has it's own version of `gem`)
 - `RUBY EXECUTABLE`: location of the `ruby` command you should use with this particular `gem` command.
 - `INSTALLATION DIRECTORY`: where `gem` installs Gems
-- `USER INSTALLATION DIRECTORY`: if `gem` installs gems in your home directory instead of on a system level
+- `USER INSTALLATION DIRECTORY`: if `gem` installs Gems in your home directory instead of on a system level
 - `EXECUTABLE INSTALLATION DIRECTORY`: Where `gem` stores commands that can be used directly from the command line interface.
 Should be included in the shell `PATH` variable (this is usually handled by RVM)
 - `REMOTE SOURCES`: Remove lib used by the `gem` installation
 - `SHELL PATH`: value of the shell `PATH` variable